marcus-crane/utf9k/content/about.md

 In particular, I'm a [Site Reliability Engineer](https://en.wikipedia.org/wiki/Site%5FReliability%5FEngineering) based out of our office in [Auckland, New Zealand](https://en.wikipedia.org/wiki/Auckland).

-My resume is hosted [here](/resume.pdf) if you want a better idea of what I've worked on before.

 You can find me on the web in a bunch of places:

 -   Discord (Sentry#7301)